The Best Winter Jacket for Men Review

 Only the non-hooded version of the Columbia Turbo Down (we have, over the years, tested both hooded and non hooded versions) does not come with any kind of hood, meaning that a warm hat will be necessary.
 Additional hood adjustments to get a customizable and secure fit should be considered the gold standard for a well-rounded parka.
 The best hood in our test is on the chart topping Canada Goose.
-The hood is large, but can be cinched down securely and comfortably.
-The hood is warm, but the stiffness of the brim keeps it out of your view, largely.
+The hood is very warm - it's also large, but can be cinched down securely and comfortably, and the stiffness of the brim keeps it out of your view, largely.

 Handwarmer pockets are a good place to keep cold hands or to keep gloves, and most have a fleecy liner inside.
 The best hand-warmers in the test are on the Arc'teryx jackets.
 Both of these award winners feature fully insulated hand warmer pockets with fleece lining the fabric the back of your hand touches.
 There is insulation between your hand and body, and between your hand and the outdoors.
-This means that your hand is insulated, but there is no draft when the pocket is open without a hand in it.
+This not only means that your hand is insulated while in the pocket, but that there is no draft when the pocket is open without a hand in it.
 The next best hand warmer pockets, like those on the Therminator, put the user's hand between the insulation and the wearer's body.

 When wearing a trench coat length parka, the need for two-way zippers becomes apparent as the long length can inhibit a comfortable stride, and wearing a long coat while seated can be awkward and uncomfortable without this feature.
 Cuff closures can be simple elastic closures, a snap closure, or Velcro, but a good winter parka needs to allow you to seal out the snow and cold, and to allow you to use gloves.
 Open cuffs with interior gaskets, like on the Patagonia Wanaka Down, are a good combination of fashion and function.